2023 Best Liberal Arts & Humanities Schools in Nebraska

 Top Nebraska Schools in Liberal Arts & Humanities

 Our analysis found Metropolitan Community College to be the best school for liberal arts / sciences and humanities students who want to pursue a degree in Nebraska.
-MCC is a fairly large public school located in the city of Omaha.
+MCC is a fairly large public school located in the large city of Omaha.

 After completing their degree, liberal arts / sciences and humanities graduates from MCC carry an average student debtload of $9,053.